 For years, the USB 2.0 has been firmly entrenched as the de facto interface standard in the PC world with about 6 billion devices sold, and yet the need for more speed grows by ever faster computing hardware and ever greater bandwidth demands.
-The USB 3.0/USB 3.1 Gen 1
+The USB 3.0/USB 3.1 Gen 1 finally has the answer to the consumers' demands with a theoretically 10 times faster than its predecessor.
+In a nutshell, USB 3.1 Gen 1 features are as follows:

 - Higher transfer rates (up to 5 Gbps)

 - · Increased maximum bus power and increased device current draw to better accommodate power-hungry devices

-- New power management features
+- · New power management features

 - · Full-duplex data transfers and support for new transfer types

 - · Backward USB 2.0 compatibility

 - · New connectors and cable